shubhamprasad0/zoom-transcript-analyzer/README.md

   - [x] Initialize next app
   - [x] Create UI with button to authenticate with zoom
   - [x] Create app on zoom marketplace for oauth
-  - [ ] Complete frontend flow to get authorization code from zoom using oauth
+  - [x] Complete frontend flow to get authorization code from zoom using oauth
   - [ ] Create backend endpoint to get access token from zoom
+  - [ ] Call backend endpoint and get access token, save it in cookie